Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 And one phrase kept repeating itself, He needed you.

-So, here’s my best advice to you—which is more advice for me—when you’re dealing with an angry child.
-Don’t think of his anger as a personal attack on you or yet another hassle to go through (“Great, this just ruined our morning”).
+So, here’s my best advice to you—which is more advice for me—when you’re dealing with bad behavior.
+Don’t think of his misbehavior as a personal attack on you or yet another hassle to go through (“Great, this just ruined our morning“).
 Or even that he’s testing your limits.

 Instead, remind yourself that he needs you at this moment.
-All the crying, the inability to manage his anger, this is something he needs to work on—with your help.
+The inability to manage his angry behavior is something he needs to work on—with your help.

-Below are a few more tips I’ve since learned about anger management in children:
+Below are a few more tips I’ve since learned about how handle angry kids:

 1. Contain unsafe or hurtful behaviors

-Anger is normal and allowed, but the goal is to help your child regulate the emotion so he doesn’t escalate to explosive anger over every little thing.
+Anger is normal and allowed, but the goal is to help your child regulate big emotions so he doesn’t escalate to explosive anger over every little thing.
 Don’t allow him to continue to hurt, hit, or break things around him.

-Describe physical sensations he might feel so he can be more aware of his anger cues before he explodes.
+Describe physical sensations he might feel so he can be more aware of the signs of anger before he explodes.
 You might say that when we get angry, we tend to feel our hearts beating faster, shaking in our bodies, and any other cues he might have.

 In the future, he’ll know to look out for these cues and hopefully pause before he reacts.

-Free download: Modeling correct behavior can be a challenge when kids don’t listen.
+Free resource: Modeling correct behavior can be a challenge when kids don’t listen.
 Join my newsletter and discover the ONE effective word to get them to listen and follow instructions.
-Download your PDF below—at no cost to you:
+Grab your PDF below—at no cost to you: